Jack251970/DesktopWidgets3/CustomExtensions.WinUI/README.md

 ### 2. Loading an extension

-Where you would normally loaded the extension assembly (`Assembly.LoadFrom` recommanded), you should instead call the `ApplicationExtensionHost.Current.LoadExtensionAsync` method, which will return an `IExtensionAssembly` handle that can be used to unload the extension later.
+Where you would normally loaded the extension assembly (`Assembly.LoadFrom` recommanded), you should instead call the `ApplicationExtensionHost.Current.LoadExtension` method, which will return an `IExtensionAssembly` handle that can be used to unload the extension later.

+If you want to load the pri resources in the extension, you should call `ApplicationExtensionHost.Current.LoadExtensionAndResourcesAsync` method instead of `LoadExtension` method.

 > Note: For some reason, AssemblyLoadContext will cause issues, such as unable to find secondary reference.
 Even if using AssemblyLoadContext.Default which should have no difference thanAssembly.LoadFrom(), but it does.